 The mounting on the new one looked like it would fit perfectly.

 I read and re-read the wiring instructions before reconnecting everything.
 Many of the concepts behind an alternator and the way things are wired are a bit different than your average battery setup.
 It is important that you wire things exactly as required.
+If you don’t feel comfortable, consult an elecrtician – getting any part of this wrong could fry your alternator or damage your batteries, or worse.

 One of the biggest changes to this setup I covered in the arteries and veins of your electrical system.
 This included replacing all of the wiring going to and from the alternator with new and much larger wire.
 This was critical to ensure that the power generated by the alternator makes it to the battery bank as efficiently and safely as possible.